Dud3core-webdev/ngx-fluent-design-ui/projects/ngx-fluent-design/README.md

 ## WARNING
 We've only tested this package with Angular 11.
 We are working out a plan to support multiple versions of Angular, but for now use at your own risk!

+## VERSIONS 0.3.2 -> 0.3.4 of this library are broken, please do not install these versions.

+This was due to including `BrowserAnimationsModule` at the library level, and would cause a multiple imports error.
+Please include `BrowserAnimationsModule` in your `app.module.ts` file.

+## Breaking Changes
+Cards have been moved from `NgxFluentDesignCardModule` to `NgxFluentDesignCommomComponentsModule`

+## Notes
 Massive shout out to [Smephey](https://github.com/Smephey) for helping with all this and making everything look great!

 We're pretty stoked on this library so far, and there's definitely more updates to come!
 We're aiming for a V1 release as soon as possible.